• Skip to primary navigation

 What is Wellington, you may wonder?
 Traditionally, Wellington refers to filet steak coated with pâté and duxelles, wrapped in puff pastry, and baked.
 However, this savory delicacy should be enjoyed by all people, especially us veggie-loving kind-hearted people.
 So, I made a vegan mushroom Wellington full of mushroom pate, wrapped in a puff pastry, and baked.
 And, yes, the vegan mushroom Wellington recipe is vegan and delicious.

-For example, when choosing portobello mushrooms, pick large ones similar in size.
+For example, pick large ones similar in size when choosing portobello mushrooms.
 Since mushrooms shrink when cooked, they aren't ample for an entree if you buy the smaller ones.

-By all means, choose smaller ones if you would like to serve more than one as an entree or make mini ones to serve as a fancy appetizer.
+By all means, choose smaller ones to serve more than one as an entree or make mini ones as a fancy appetizer.

 Then, make sure the portobellos mushrooms are firm, with unblemished caps.
 The gills (the brown gills inside the mushroom cap) should be dry, indicating freshness.